ferreira-tb/tauri-store/packages/guest-js/README.md

 # tauri-plugin-pinia

-Persistent Pinia stores for Tauri, with automatic synchronization between multiple windows.
+Persistent Pinia stores for Tauri.

+## Features

+- Saves your Pinia stores to disk on application exit (or manually, if needed).
+- Synchronizes your stores across multiple windows.
+- Allows debouncing store updates.

 ## Install